-- 1. Elaborate the principle and concept of green chemistry. - 2.
-Illustrate application of greener alternative approaches. - 3.
-Analyse the various aspects of pollution.
+Learning Outcomes: On successful completion of the course student will be able to-1.
+Elaborate the principle and concept of green chemistry.
+2. Illustrate application of greener alternative approaches.
+3. Analyse the various Water Pollutants.

-Introduction, Principle and concept of green chemistry: Introduction and need of green chemistry, green chemistry in day to day life, Basic principles of green chemistry, concept of atom economy, designing green synthesis using these principles.
+Introduction, Principle and concept of green chemistry: Introduction and need of green chemistry, green chemistry in day to day life, basic principles of green chemistry, concept of atom economy, atom economy in substitution, elimination, addition and rearrangement reactions, designing green synthesis using these principles, Green Synthesis of Acetanilide from primary amines, base catalyzed Aldol Condensation, photoreduction of Benzophenone.